tenok-rtos/tenok/docs/5-debug_link.md

-Real-time Visualization with RTPlot and Debug-Link
+Real-time Visualization with rtplot and debug-link
 ==================================================

-## Build RTPlot Example
+### 1. Build rtplot example

 Download the example files using: